Some fear boosters will hurt drive to reach the unvaccinated

 Noel Brewer, a University of North Carolina professor of health behavior, said the mandates show promise and there is good reason to be optimistic.

 “I think we’re heading into a great season for vaccinations.
-Everything is lining up in a good way,” said Brewer, who advises the CDC and the World Health Organization on COVID-19 vaccination policy.
+Everything is lining up in a good way,” Brewer, who advises the CDC and the World Health Organization on COVID-19 vaccination policy, said.

 Regulators have yet to take up the question of booster shots for people who got the Moderna or the Johnson & Johnson vaccine.